 For both the visa options the property value must be AED 1 Million or more.

-If the property is joined owned (husband and wife) the shared value must exceed AED 1million.
+- If the property is joined owned (husband and wife) then shared value must exceed AED 1million.

-Only residential properties are permitted for the purpose of the visas.
-Commercial projects are not allowed.
+- Only residential properties are permitted for the purpose of the visas and commercial projects are not allowed.

 Three-year Property Investor Visa Cost

 Three-year Property Investor Visa cost comes up to around 15000 AED.
-It is considered costly when compared to the Multi-Entry Visit Visa.
+It is costlier than Multi-Entry Visit Visas.

 Also, the investor can sponsor dependants and enjoy the high-class lifestyle of Dubai for the stipulated time stated in the visa.